Last updated: July 2026

 FAQ

-Implied probability converts odds into a percentage chance of winning.
-Bettors compare this number to their own projection to determine whether a bet has value.
+Implied probability converts sportsbook odds into a percentage chance of winning.
+Comparing your projected probability with the sportsbook’s implied probability helps determine whether a wager offers positive betting value.

 Ready to execute?